Ofgeha-Gelana/Amharic-NER-for-Telegram-E-commerce-Messages/README.md

-# EthioMart Amharic Named Entity Recognition (NER) System
+# Amharic-NER-for-Telegram-E-commerce-Messages

 ## Project Overview
-EthioMart centralizes e-commerce activities from various Ethiopian-based Telegram channels, enabling real-time data extraction to create a unified platform.
+Amharic-NER-for-Telegram-E-commerce-Messages centralizes e-commerce activities from various Ethiopian-based Telegram channels, enabling real-time data extraction to create a unified platform.
 This project focuses on:

 - Extracting real-time data (text, images, documents) from Telegram channels such as `@ZemenExpress`.
 - Fine-tuning a large language model (LLM) for Amharic Named Entity Recognition (NER).